WA Spokane WA Zone Forecast

 Oroville, Nespelem, and Tonasket

-showers.
+chance of rain showers.
 Highs in the upper 70s to mid 80s.
-South wind 5 to
+Lows

 showers.
 Lows in the upper 40s to lower 50s.